Rural Homes

 Established in 2012 with RICS, Council of Mortgage Lenders and Building Societies Association support, the Property Care Association’s Invasive Weed Control Group sets industry standards.
 Member benefits for clients include access to Insurance-Backed Guarantees accepted by lenders, work performed to recognised Code of Practice, regular audits for quality standards, and consumer protection through deposit protection schemes.

-Finding accredited contractors is possible through the Property Care Association website at property-care.org, Invasive Non-Native Specialists Association, British Association of Landscape Industries, or TrustMark Government Endorsed Quality Scheme.
+You can find accredited contractors through the Property Care Association website at property-care.org, the Invasive Non-Native Specialists Association, the British Association of Landscape Industries, or the TrustMark Government Endorsed Quality Scheme.

 Insurance Requirements

 Public liability insurance protects against third-party injury or property damage claims during work.
 Professional indemnity insurance covers claims arising from professional advice or services.
-A critical distinction exists here: PI insurance alone does not constitute an Insurance-Backed Guarantee, though some contractors misleadingly present this as equivalent protection.
+One distinction worth noting: PI insurance alone does not constitute an Insurance-Backed Guarantee, though some contractors misleadingly present this as equivalent protection.

-Insurance-Backed Guarantees are insurance policies supporting company guarantees, ensuring coverage continues if the contractor ceases trading.
+Insurance-Backed Guarantees are insurance policies supporting company guarantees.
+They ensure coverage continues if the contractor ceases trading.
 These should be backed by AA-rated S&P or Lloyd’s-backed insurers.
 IBGs must be transferable to new owners without restriction, which is essential for property sales.

 Questions for Prospective Contractors